dosullivan/goes-api-go/README.md

 To start the server in development mode, just run `make run`.
 This will start the server on port 3000.

 To test your docker compose setup, run `make local-build-deploy`.

+## improvements for the future:
+- EMWIN and NWS text retrieval?